DMQIS/InstrumentControl/Accelerometer Code and Vibration Data/README.md

  Numbers in files refer to the orientation/axis of data collection

  Files with "Off" contain data from when the pulse tube is off

+ Flies with "SH" are data taken from Shawn Henderson's DR